axone-protocol/docs/docs/whitepaper/introduction.md

 ### Data Spaces

 **Data Spaces** are sets of rules and governance mechanisms set in smart contracts, designed to optimize data and services sharing within a community.
 It is not a common database but an abstraction that defines the interaction between datasets and services, from access rights and business models.
-Providers share data and services within a Data Space, according to specific conditions explicitly mentionned.
+Providers share digital resources within a Data Space, according to specific conditions explicitly mentionned.
 They can share their data in multiple Data Spaces.
 Each Data Space can have its own customizable governance mechanisms, from multi-sig to a custom Data Space token.
 The OKP4 Blockchain can host an endless number of Data Spaces.

-### Data Applications
+### Applications

-**Data applications** are built on top of Data Spaces and their inherent rules.
-They use the data-products (outputs from OKP4) as inputs in data applications that provides information, knowledge, initializes actions, etc. Data applications can have their own governance mechanisms.
+**Applications** are built on top of Data Spaces and their inherent rules.
+They use the data-products (outputs from OKP4) as inputs in applications that provides information, knowledge, initializes actions, etc. Applications can have their own governance mechanisms.
 For example, private companies may use outputs from a decentralized Data Space to build their own applications.

 ### To sum up

 Datasets and services provide the elementary building blocks that will interact in a distributed fashion according to the workflows initiated in the Blockchain.
 Each workflow initiated in the blockchain refers to one specific Data Space with its own explicit rules.
 Each dataset and service interacts within to one or many Data Spaces according to the access given by the data and service providers.
-The outputs of the distributed workflows are leveraged by Data Applications to provide value to the end users.
+The outputs of the distributed workflows are leveraged by Applications to provide value to the end users.

 Anyone can create or customize Data Spaces and Applications using **OKP4 Development Kit**.
 It allows anyone to build and design with as much freedom as possible, as simply as possible.
 Developers, data scientists and communities at large can:

 - Customize Data Space governance with no-code tools & templates
 - Easily build applications from software to interfaces
-- Use or provide digital assets in the Dataverse
+- Use or provide digital resources in the Dataverse

 ## Network participants